thautwarm/EBNFParser/docs/RuikoEBNF.rst

 .. code ::

-    Tokenizers:
         [name: SomeToken, string: "abc"]
         ...

-If you are using combined parser :code:`G` to match these tokenizers, you'll fail, because in the grammar :code:`G` is defined as :code:`G::='abc'` , it means :code:`G` only accepts the a tokenizer who has an attribute :code:`name="auto_const"` and another attribute :code:`string="abc"` (and it's from the unique buff pool, not a string created by regex matching).
+If you are using combined parser :code:`G` to match above tokenizers, you'll fail, because in the grammar :code:`G` is defined as :code:`G::='abc'` , it means :code:`G` only accepts the a tokenizer who has an attribute :code:`name="auto_const"` and another attribute :code:`string="abc"` (and it's from the unique buff pool, not a string created by regex matching).